T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Sanitize class
 --------------

+Values in STORE_CLIENT *C* (Client=Browser) and STORE_FORM *F* (Form, HTTP 'post') will be checked against a sanitize class.
+Values from other stores are not checked against any sanitize class.

-* If a value violates a parameter sanitize class, the value becomes an empty string.
+* If a value violates the specific sanitize class, the value becomes `!!<name of sanitize class>!!`.
+E.g. `!!gigit!!`.
-* Per store there is a default if sanitizing applies and if yes, which class.

-  * Store *C* (Client=Browser) and store *F* (Form) will be sanitized with 'digit'.

 * All `predefined-variable-names`_ have a specific default sanitize class.
-For these variables, it's not necessary to specify a sanitize class.
+For these variables, it's not necessary to specify an individual sanitize class.
-* All other variables (Store: C, F) get by default the sanitize class defined in the corresponding form.
+* All other variables get by default the sanitize class defined in the corresponding `FormElement`.
 If not defined, the default class is 'digit'.
 * A default sanitize class can be overwritten by individual definition: *{{a:C:all}}*
-* If there is a sanitized class specified, it applies to all given stores.

 For QFQ variables and FormElements: